Westbrook (company)

-Westbrook Inc. is an American multimedia and entertainment venture company founded by actor Will Smith and his wife, actress Jada Pinkett Smith.
+Westbrook Inc. is an American multimedia and entertainment company founded by actor Will Smith and his wife, actress Jada Pinkett Smith.
 The company was founded in 2019, to create and distribute media content.
-The company is currently headquartered in Calabasas, California.
+As of 2022, the company is headquartered in Los Angeles, California.

 History

 In August 2021, the company signed a first-look deal with National Geographic to produce unscripted projects in the areas of adventure, exploration, travel, and science.
 Projects resulting from this deal include Welcome to Earth (2021) and Pole to Pole (2026).

-In November 2021 Westbrook premiered its debut film, King Richard, which garnered widespread acclaim and earned numerous awards including six nominations (including Best Picture; the first nomination for this company) at the 94th Academy Awards and four nominations at the 79th Golden Globe Awards (including Best Motion Picture – Drama), winning Best Actor – Motion Picture Drama for Smith.
+In November 2021 Westbrook premiered its debut film, King Richard, which garnered six nominations at the 94th Academy Awards (including Best Picture, a first for Westbrook) and four nominations at the 79th Golden Globe Awards, including "Best Motion Picture – Drama," and won "Best Actor - Motion Picture Drama" for Smith.

 In January 2022, Candle Media announced its strategic minority investment in Westbrook, as Westbrook concurrently marked its first international expansion and acquired Telepool, a German Film and Television distribution sales company.

-In May 2024, Westbrook Inc. announced the sale of its German content house Telepool to Vuelta Group.
+In May 2024, Westbrook Inc. announced the sale of Telepool to Vuelta Group.
 Telepool was subsequently merged with Vuelta Group's existing German producer and distributor, SquareOne Entertainment.

-Later in May 2024 Westbrook Racing was founded and joined the UIM E1 World Championship—the world’s first all-electric powerboat racing series—in its inaugural 2024 season.
-The team was co-founded by actor Will Smith alongside investors Leonardo Maria Del Vecchio and Alshair Fiyaz.The team's entry added to the high-profile list of celebrity-owned franchises in the series, which includes teams owned by Tom Brady, Rafael Nadal, and LeBron James.Smith's involvement, along with that of the other high-profile owners, provided the championship with significant global visibility.
-The team and the series have publicly stated a commitment to promoting sustainable innovation in marine mobility, aligning with E1's goal of advancing clean energy and environmentally responsible racing.
+Westbrook Racing was founded in May 2024 and joined the UIM E1 World Championship, an all-electric powerboat racing series, for its inaugural season.
+The team was co-founded by actor Will Smith alongside investors Leonardo Maria Del Vecchio and Alshair Fiyaz.
+It competes alongside other team owners in the series including Tom Brady, Rafael Nadal, and LeBron James.
+Drivers Lucas Ordóñez and Sara Price made their debut at the Venice Grand Prix in May 2024, and the team secured race victories at the Lake Como Grand Prix in 2024 and 2026.
+In 2026, Westbrook Racing announced Visit Angola as its title partner.
+The team and the series have stated a commitment to promoting sustainable marine mobility and advancing electric racing technologies.

+In July 2025, Westbrook Inc. entered a strategic collaboration with Studio Azuki, a U.S.-based animation venture formed by the NFT brand Azuki, Japanese publisher Comisma Inc., and animation house Xenotoon Inc.

+In September 2025, Westbrook Studios secured a multi-picture first-look deal with Paramount Pictures.
+The agreement includes a commitment to developing and producing globally-focused, IP-based, theatrical films, with Will Smith attached to star in certain franchise-starting projects.
+Initial titles announced under the deal include Sugar Bandits (an adaptation of the Chuck Hogan novel), Devils in Exile and Rabbit Hole, written by Jon Spaihts.

+In November 2025, Peacock premiered the fourth and final season of Bel-Air, a reimagining of the sitcom The Fresh Prince of Bel-Air.
+The series was Peacock's longest-running original scripted program, following an initial two-season order in 2020.
+Bel-Air set viewership records as its most-streamed original series.
+The series finale featured a cameo by Will Smith, who appeared in a scene with Jabari Banks.